dcnhn/udacity-sdce-fusion-starter/Final_WriteUp.md

 This information can be used to have different kinematic models for the different road users (pedestrian, cars, cyclists etc.).

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?
+* tuning the noise variables for the different systems (Automated Driving vs. Active Safety)
+* data association
+* scalability if only rule-based approaches are used
+* data synchronization
+* delays in the system

 ### 4. Can you think of ways to improve your tracking results in the future?
+* using a more complex model for the prediction, e.g. the bicycle model
+* parameter tuning for error and measurement covariance matrices
+* using the Unscented Kalman Filter
+* improving the object detection algorithms of both lidar and camera (training the models)
+* estimate other measures such as width height length